vector,

 Section 15.1.2.2 (Required Kinds of Specialized Arrays), Section 2.4.8.3 (Sharpsign Left-Parenthesis), Section 22.1.3.7 (Printing Other Vectors), Section 2.4.8.12 (Sharpsign A)

-The type (vector
+The type (vector e s)

-is equivalent to the type (array
+is equivalent to the type (array e (s)).

-The type (vector bit)
+The type (vector bit) has the name bit-vector.

-The union of all types (vector C)
+The union of all types (vector C),

-where C is any subtype of character
+where C is any subtype of character,

-has the name string
+has the name string.

-refers to all vectors
+(vector *) refers to all vectors

-regardless of element type, (vector
+regardless of element type, (vector type-specifier)

 refers only to those vectors